A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Introduction

 \section{Introduction}

-Persistent homology is an important methodology from topological data analysis which has gained rapid interest and application over the past recent decades and by now has been widely implemented in many applications across diverse scientific domains.
-Given that its primary purpose is to summarize topological and geometric aspects of data---specifically, it captures the ``shape'' and ``size'' of a given dataset---studying statistical aspects of persistent homology is a crucial task to make topological data analysis a valid approach for data analysis.
+Persistent homology is an important methodology from topological data analysis which has gained rapid interest in recent decades and by now has been widely implemented in many applications across diverse scientific domains.
+Given that its primary purpose is to summarize topological and geometric aspects of data---specifically, it captures the ``shape'' and ``size'' of a given dataset in the form of a \emph{persistence diagram}---studying statistical aspects of persistent homology is a central question in topological data analysis.
+In statistics, the Fréchet mean is an extension of the usual arithmetic mean to general metric spaces, which is known to exist in the space of persistence diagrams and has been previously defined and studied for sets of persistence diagrams \cite{mileyko2011probability,turner2013means}.
+In general, Fréchet means need not be unique and this is often the case for persistence diagrams, which significantly complicates important statistical questions, such as those concerning convergence.
+This paper studies the metric geometry of the space of persistence diagrams to give conditions for unique Fréchet means and derive corresponding convergence results.